– General Information –

 Having met his wife when he was 17, Ivey married his high school sweetheart, Luciaetta, at the Little White Wedding Chapel on Las Vegas Boulevard in Las Vegas on May 19, 2002.
 They moved to Las Vegas in 2004, where she started to play micro stakes poke.
 Ivey used to joke that he would return home after losing hundreds of thousands of dollars only to find himself consoling his wife for losing seventy-five cents.

-Although Luciaetta received $180,000 per month in alimony from her husband’s Tiltware payments, she claimed the settlement was not fair because “Phil enjoyed the remaining approximately $740,000,” and she tried repeatedly to open the case.
+Although his ex-wife Luciaetta received $180,000 per month in alimony from her husband’s Tiltware payments, she claimed the settlement was not fair because “Phil enjoyed the remaining approximately $740,000,” and she tried repeatedly to open the case.
 Nevertheless, the case remains closed.

 In response to his ex-wife’s complaint, Ivey said, “Luciaetta received a purse collection worth more than $1.2 million, jewelry valued at more than $1 million, and over $180,000 a month in alimony as part of the divorce settlement, while he accepted more than $170,000 in credit card debt and more than $15.1 million in gambling and other debt.“